iommirocks/iommi/docs/usage.rst

 .. test
     my_page(req('get'))

-Instead of using a function based view like above you can add a page it to a path like this:

 Production use
 --------------

 You probably want to define your own `Style` in a production scenario.
-See `How to create a Style <custom_style>`_, and especially the section on how to integrate into an existing code base.
+See :doc:`How to create a Style <styles>`, and especially the section on how to integrate into an existing code base.

 Just like you have your own custom base class for Django's `Model` to have a